JonasGroenbek/javascript-questions-flow2/README.md

 Five: Consider the write/read ratio when denormalizing.
 A field that will mostly be read and only seldom updated is a good candidate for denormalization: if you denormalize a field that is updated frequently then the extra work of finding and updating all the instances is likely to overwhelm the savings that you get from denormalizing.
 Six: As always with MongoDB, how you model your data depends – entirely – on your particular application’s data access patterns.
 You want to structure your data to match the ways that your application queries and updates it.
 >

+When using normalization, we have to perform a JOIN to retrieve the relationship between Book and Author.
+This incurs a performance penalty.
+We could of course embed one entity into the other, but this would also come with some serious drawbacks.
+We can no longer effeciently perform search on the embedded document Author, since we would first need to iterate through all the parent documents (Book).

+We would also have lots of duplicate data.
+If we embedded the Author entity inside the Book entity, we many have multiple Author records representing the same author.
+If we wanted to update that author, we would need to update the information in multiple Book documents.

+A real example could be if the position of a Post is denormalized and the position of a User is normalized, and the positional data has been extracted out into the UserPosition collection.

 ### Demonstrate, using your own code-samples, decisions you have made regarding → normalization vs denormalization 'Consider the following model:

 ```